MagicLeo21/PodcastTranscripts/EnglishPod/[014]I'm_In_Debt.md

 **DIALOGUE FIRST TIME**

+> A: Hello, I'm here to see Mr. Corleone.

+> B: Right this way, sir.

+> C: Charlie!
+What can I do for you?

+> B: Mr. Corlone, I'm really sorry to trouble you, but I need your help.

+> C: Anything for you, Charlie!
+Your father was like a brother to me.

+> B: Well, sir, you see, this recession has hit me pretty hard; I lost my job and I'm in a lot of debt.

+> C: I see. . . . . .

+> B: Yeah, you know, I've got credit card bills, car payments, I've got to pay my mortgage; and on top of all that, I have to pay my son's college tuition.

+> C: So you're asking for a loan.

+> B: Well, I just thought maybe you could help me out.

+> C: What?
+At a time like this?
+I'm broke too, you know!
+You're not the only one who has been hit by the recession!
+I lost half my money in the stock market crash!
+Go on!
+Get outa here!

 **Marco:** Okay, so, that was a bit unexpected.

 **Erica:** Yeah, that was certainly strange.
 He didn't go to the bank to ask for money, did he?